-Good marketing depends on understanding your audience.
+Good marketing depends on understanding your target audience.
 It’s one of the ongoing challenges every marketing professional works toward.
 Integrated marketing gets you that much closer.

 - You can provide a consistent experience to customers.

 When you have an integrated marketing plan, you bring all of your teams onto the same page.
 They know the main messages you want to communicate to leads and they know what the rest of the organization is saying and doing to get those messages across.
-That ensures each team member knows how their work fits into the larger whole so they can push out the right message at the right time.
+That ensures each team member knows how their work fits into the larger whole so they can push out a consistent message at the right time.

 - You avoid repeating work.